openhwgroup/cva6/docs/03_cva6_design/MMU.rst

 Page tables are accessed for translating virtual memory addresses to physical memory addresses.
 This translation needs to be carried out for every load and store instruction and also for every instruction fetch.
 Since page tables are resident in physical memory, accessing these tables in all these situations has a significant impact on performance.
 Page table accesses occur in patterns that are closely related in time.
 Furthermore, the spatial and temporal locality of data accesses or instruction fetches mean that the same page is referenced repeatedly.
 Taking advantage of these access patterns the processor keeps the information of recent address translations, to enable fast retrieval, in a small cache called the Translation Lookaside Buffer (TLB) or an address-translation cache.

 The CVA6 TLB is structured as a fully associative cache, where the virtual address that needs to be translated is compared against all the individual TLB entries.
 Given a virtual address, the processor examines the TLB (TLB lookup) to determine if the virtual page number (VPN) of the page being accessed is in the TLB.
 When a TLB entry is found (TLB hit), the TLB returns the corresponding physical page number (PPN) which is used to calculate the target physical address.
 If no TLB entry is found (TLB miss) the processor has to read individual page table entries from memory (Table walk).
 In CVA6 table walking is supported by dedicated hardware.
-Once the processor finishes the table walk it has the Physical Page Number (PPN) corresponding to the Virtual Page Number (VPN) that needs to be translated.
+Once the processor finishes the table walk, it has the Physical Page Number (PPN) corresponding to the Virtual Page Number (VPN) that needs to be translated.
 The processor adds an entry for this address translation to the TLB so future translations of that virtual address will happen quickly through the TLB.
 During the table walk the processor may find out that the corresponding physical page is not resident in memory.
 At this stage a page table exception (Page Fault) is generated which gets handled by the operating system.
 The operating system places the appropriate page in memory, updates the appropriate page tables and returns execution to the instruction which generated the exception.

 The input and output signals of the TLB are shown in the following figure.